muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 })
 {% endhighlight %}

-After we copy all of our bundled ReactJS app, from the build directoyr into "public" our directoy structure for the project looks like this:
+After we copy all of our bundled ReactJS app, from the build directory into "public" our directoy structure for the project looks like this:

 {% highlight ruby %}
 asset-manifest.json	favicon.ico		index.html		manifest.json		service-worker.js	static